 However, a surprisingly large portion of the country doesn’t have a defined religion, which tends to match the easy-going lifestyle.
 This unique mix has made Chile the perfect destination where people can simply enjoy the everyday connections in life as they explore this vast terrain.

 Spanish is the official language of Chile and it is spoken by the majority of its population.
-However, many Spanish speaking people will find that Chilean Spanish is very different from Castilian and they will have to learn a lot of local slang to become fluent when traveling in Chile.
+However, many Spanish-speaking people will find that Chilean Spanish is very different from Castilian and they will have to learn a lot of local slang to become fluent.
 Alongside Spanish, there are also 6 indigenous languages spoken throughout the country.
 These include Mapudungun, Quechua, and Rapa Nui.

-When you are going away, it is important that you consider how much money you can spend for the duration of your trip and what the minimum amount needed is to explore Chile – hint, it’ll cost a bit.
-Chile is South America’s most developed country and it is often considered to be the continent’s most European like country.
+When you’re going away, it’s important that you consider how much money you can spend for the duration of your trip and what the minimum amount needed is to explore Chile – hint, it’ll cost a bit.
+It’s South America’s most developed country and it is often considered to be the continent’s most European-like destination.

-Once you have managed to establish the cost of your flight, it is important to consider where you will stay while you are in Chile.
-Accommodation in Chile can be affordable, if you are willing to stay in backpacker type hostels and not hotels.
-Most hostels will cost $13-$32 US dollars per night.
-The large range in prices is due to the location and type of room that you book.
+Once you’ve managed to establish the cost of your flight, it’s important to consider where you will stay.
+Accommodation in Chile can be cheaper if you’re willing to stay in backpacker-type hostels and not hotels.
+Prives vary depending on location and room type.

-Empanadas are a part of traditional Chilean cuisine and they are a tasty on the go meal that are made all-year round.
-With a long coastline, ceviche is also popular and is made from local fish.
+Empanadas are a part of traditional Chilean cuisine and they are a tasty on-the-go meal, which is made all year long.
+With a long coastline, ceviche is also popular, made from local fish.
 On cooler days, cazuela is Chile’s take on soup, which is a broth with beef, potatoes, noodles, pumpkin, and cilantro.
-Finally, choripán is Chilean barbeque, which is served with a spicy condiment called pebre.

-The good news is that delicious food can be affordable, if you are willing to eat locally.
-Local meals usually cost $4-$8 US dollars.
+The good news is that delicious food can be affordable.
 There may also be lunch or dinner specials at restaurants that can make food even more affordable.
 However, nicer restaurants will cost more.
-For a mid-range meal, you should expect to pay $20-$40 US dollars.

-Drinking may also be an important part of your budget, if you wish to experience the nightlife.
+Drinking may also be an important part of your budget if you wish to experience the nightlife.
 You can drink in Chile and there are plenty of local or import options.
-Local alcohol will be the most affordable and beers will normally cost less than $2 US dollars.
-However, mixed drinks or imported options will usually cost about $5 US dollars per drink.
+Local alcohol will be the most affordable and beers will normally cost less than a few US dollars.
+However, mixed drinks or imported options will usually cost extra.

-In touristy areas, you should expect drinks to cost more, but most options will be less than $7 US dollars per drink.
+In touristy areas, you should expect drinks to cost more, but most options will be well-priced.
 But for many connoisseurs, Chile has become a hotspot for wine.

 Chilean wines have grown in popularity and they are affordable.
-A good bottle of wine will cost about $8 US dollars, while a better bottle will cost about $20 US dollars.
-But you shouldn’t expect to find the same wines locally, as what is exported.
-There are often different types of wine available within Chile, but all still have strong flavor and a good taste.
+Don’t expect to find the same wines locally, as what is exported.
+There are often different types of wine available within Chile, but all still have a strong flavor and good taste.

 How to Get Around

-But domestic flight is not cost friendly and budget travelers will have to forgo airplane travel.
-Domestic flights can cost up to $200 US dollars for a single ticket with the prices fluctuating slightly.
+Domestic flights are not cost-friendly and budget travelers will have to forgo airplane travel.
+They can cost a few hundred dollars for a single ticket with the prices fluctuating slightly.
 Planes are the best way to see more of the country, but buses are ideal for saving money and still visiting top tourist destinations.